-- UWF reserves the right to rescind an applicant’s or student’s admission to the University if, upon review, his or her final transcript(s) demonstrates that he or she no longer meets the standards for admission.
+- UWF reserves the right to rescind an applicant’s or student’s admission to the University if, upon review, the student's final transcript(s) demonstrates that the student no longer meets the standards for admission.

-- An application which contains false, fraudulent or incomplete statements may result in denial of admission, denial of further registration and/or revocation of degree(s) awarded.
+- An application that contains false, fraudulent, or incomplete statements may result in denial of admission, denial of further registration, and/or revocation of degree(s) awarded.

 - The University shall evaluate an applicant’s previous conduct to determine whether offering the applicant admission is in the best interest of the University.
 Applicants with a record of previous misconduct at an educational institution or criminal conduct will be evaluated during the admission process in accordance with UWF Regulation 3.003.

-- All applicants who wish to change their entry semester must submit a “Request to Change Semester” Form.
-The form must be received before the published application deadline for the new desired semester of entry.
+- All applicants who wish to change their entry semester must submit a new application.
+The application must be received before the published application deadline for the new desired semester of entry.

 - A new application and application fee is required for applicants who accumulate additional academic coursework between the original semester of entry and the desired semester of entry.

-- A new application and fee is required for applicants who wish to be considered for admission for a semester that begins more than 12 months after the originally requested semester of entry.
+- A new application and fee are required for applicants who wish to be considered for admission for a semester that begins more than 12 months after the originally requested semester of entry.